Designations Congruent with Things: Chapter 9

 “No,” Newt snaps.

 “Very well.”
-Hermann makes a show of inspecting his sherry.
+Hermann makes a show of inspecting his sherry, glowing amber in the fluorescent light.

 “No,” Hermann says, so self-satisfied Newt can barely stand it.
-“No, I do not think that’s what you did.”
+“No, I don’t think that’s what you did.”

-“Tempted though I am to make you beg, as you so chivalrously threatened me with not three minutes ago, I will resist this impulse, because you have had a difficult day.”
+“Tempted though I am to make you beg, as you so chivalrously threatened me with mere minutes ago, I’ll resist the impulse, because you’ve had a difficult day.”

-“I am crushing this day,” Newt says, and he is, he’s pulverizing this day into a liquid sluice of pure victory, upon which he is getting drunk because his extremely cranky life-partner won’t let him pregame with sherry.
+“I’m crushing this day,” Newt says, and he is, he’s pulverizing this day into a liquid sluice of pure victory, upon which he’s getting drunk because his cranky life-partner won’t let him pregame with sherry.

 “I think this day nearly crushed you,” Hermann replies.

 “You’re enjoying this way too much,” Newt says.
 “Tell me.
-I’m literally begging you to tell me your so cogent and so sound working model of what is happening to our brains, and, so help me, if there is so much as one unexplained—”
+I’m literally begging you to tell me your so cogent and so sound working model of what’s happening to our brains, and, so help me, if there’s so much as one unexplained—”

 That’s a lie.